Pros and Cons of Wind Energy

-Unlike solar energy, wind energy is the best renewable resource.
+Unlike solar energy, wind energy is the best renewable resource, and it has many pros and cons.
 In 2017, 12,239 MW of wind energy was generated which was enough to power 3 million homes.
 Canada is going green by increasing renewable resources to utilize its energy consumption.
 It is also empowering small owners and other homeowners to invest as much as they can in this green energy program.

 Talking about going green, the cheapest form of renewable energy is wind energy.
 We humans can’t depend on coal and oil throughout our lives.
 These natural resources are going to end sooner or later.